ibm-cloud-docs/speech-to-text/language-use.md

     Setting a customization weight during training saves the weight with the custom language model.
 You do not need to pass the weight with each recognition request that uses the custom model.

--   For a recognition request, the following example specifies a customization weight of `0.7` with the sessionless `POST /v1/recognize` method:
+-   For a recognition request, the following example specifies a customization weight of `0.7` with the `POST /v1/recognize` method:

     ```bash
     curl -X POST -u {username}:{password}